orimaromcom/quizy-smart-dating/src/server/README.md

 -----
 - getSuggestionsForUser
   - `/matching/suggestions/:id`
-  - **array** of objects with userId, username, gender, age, location, bestResultDescription, amountOfSamePersonalAnswers (for one user)
+  - **array** of 2 objects (closest and farthest by distance) with userId, username, gender, age, location, bestResultDescription, amountOfSamePersonalAnswers (for one user)
 -----
 - getIsLikeFromTo
   - `/brainmates/like/:from/:to`